bigrickrick/Foundation_of_Rpg/README.md

 Project goal:

-Foundation of Rpg is a project with the goal of replicating the basic systems of the 'Rpg Divinity Original Sin 2' and other games by Larian Studio
+Foundation of Rpg is a project with the goal of replicating the basic systems of the 'Rpg Divinity Original Sin 2' and other games by Larian Studio.
 Examples of systems I have replicated:
 - Character controls
 - Character portraits